The stack browser is the main starting point for using Map Manager. The stack browser provides an interface to load and browse folders of .tif stacks.

 Right-click a stack to open a contextual menu.
 These menu items can also be triggered using the indicated keyboard shortcuts.

 Display Stack.
 Open a [stack][stack] window.
-Same as double-click
+Same as double-click.

 Unload Stack.
 Unload the raw data for a stack.
+Important, this unloads the raw data to conserve memory, it DOES NOT unload the stack annotations.

 Segment Report.
 Generate a segment report for all segments in a stack.
 See reports.